rule

 Text 48

 Thus ruminating face downward he lost a great deal of his splendor.
-Shanda and Amarka, the two sons of the preceptor, then spoke in secret to him.
+Shanda and Amarka, the two sons of the preceptor, then spoke secretively to him.
 (Vedabase)

 Text 49

-'Conquered by you alone do all the leaders of the three worlds tremble at the lifting of your eyebrows; you have nothing to fear from him o master, nor do we see the point really of worrying over the qualities and faults of this or that child.
+'Conquered by you alone do all the leaders of the three worlds tremble when you lift your eyebrows; you have nothing to fear from him o master, nor do we see the point really of worrying about the qualities and faults of this or that child.
 (Vedabase)

 Text 50